SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_DA-SR6802+.md

 ## Notes

-As this is a serial driver with a smart-serial connection, there has to be a connection to a real device.
+As this is a serial connector with a smart-serial connection, there has to be a connection to a real device.
 If there is a change on the device, a response will be pushed to the DMA, without the need to send a poll request.